 Frequently Asked Questions

-How old must I be to take a course at PCC Con Ed?You must be 16 years old.
+How old must I be to take a course at PCC Con Ed?You must be at least 16 years old.

-Do I need to already have completed my GED course or have my High School Diploma to register?Yes.
+Do I need to already have completed my High School Equivalency or have my High School Diploma to register?Yes.
 No exceptions.

 Do I need any immunizations?Yes, immunizations are required for: